GsLibrary/SeleniumAutomationTemplate/README.md

 ## An easy-to-download and setup build for a Selenium automation tool.

+### Notice, until I find someway to learn this right, dont expect any actual updates, there are too many variables on these things that stress me out ;-;

 <p align="center">  <img src="https://img.shields.io/badge/Latest_Version-1.0.0-red?labelColor=2a2a2a" alt="Static Badge"> <a href="http://example.com">  <img src="https://img.shields.io/badge/Download_Latest_Version-%E2%96%BC-red?labelColor=2a2a2a" alt="Download"> </a> </p>

 ### Download Service